abhishek-kumar-code/Redfish_Public/Specification.md

 * Services should return the extended error resource as described in this specification in the response body when a status code 400 or greater is returned.
 * Extended error messages MUST NOT provide privileged info when authentication failures occur

-NOTE: Refer to the [Security](#security) section for security implications of extended errors
+NOTE: Refer to the [Security](#security) clause for security implications of extended errors

 The following table lists some of the common HTTP status codes.
 Other codes may be returned by the service as appropriate.
 See the Description column for a description of the status code and additional requirements imposed by this specification.
 * Clients shall understand and be able to process the status codes in the following table as defined by the HTTP 1.1 specification and constrained by additional requirements defined by this specification.